medic/cht-gateway/README.md

 * multipart messages sent to CDMA phones never arrive; or
 * multipart messages sent to CDMA phones are truncated

+### Automatically enable WiFi

+Gateway can receive exceptions when making requests to the Webapp endpoint like: socket timeout, unknown host or connection exception.
+When this happens Gateway will disable the WiFi and try to resend the request by using Mobile Data, once the job is done it will activate the WiFi again automatically.
+Check this box to enable this behaviour.

 # Passwords

 When using HTTP Basic Auth with gateway, all characters in the password must be chosen from the [ISO-8859-1](https://en.wikipedia.org/wiki/ISO/IEC_8859-1) characterset, excluding `#`, `/`, `?`, `@`.